Norway: Population

-In 2013, the Norwegian government said that 14% of the Norwegian population were immigrants or children of two immigrant parents.
-About 6% of the population are immigrants from EU, North America and Australia, and about 8.1% come from Asia, Africa and Latin America.

-In 2012, of the total 660,000 with immigrant background, 407,262 had Norwegian citizenship (62.2%).

-Immigrants have settled in all Norwegian municipalities.
-The cities or municipalities with the highest share of immigrants in 2012 were Oslo (32%) and Drammen (27%).
-The share in Stavanger was 16%.
-According to Reuters, Oslo is the "fastest growing city in Europe because of increased immigration".
-In recent years, immigration has accounted for most of Norway's population growth.
-In 2018, immigrants accounted for 14.1% of Norway's population.

 The Sámi people are indigenous to the Far North and have traditionally inhabited central and northern parts of Norway and Sweden, as well as areas in northern Finland and in Russia on the Kola Peninsula.
 Another national minority are the Kven people, descendants of Finnish-speaking people who migrated to northern Norway from the 18th up to the 20th century.
 From the 19th century up to the 1970s, the Norwegian government tried to assimilate both the Sámi and the Kven, encouraging them to adopt the majority language, culture and religion.
 Because of this "Norwegianization process", many families of Sámi or Kven ancestry now identify as ethnic Norwegian.

+The national minorities of Norway are Kvens, Jews, Forest Finns, and Romani people.

+In 2017, Norway's population ranked first on the World Happiness Report, and in 2025, it ranked seventh.

 Migration

 Particularly in the 19th century, when economic conditions were difficult in Norway, tens of thousands of people migrated to the United States and Canada, where they could work and buy land in frontier areas.
 Many went to the Midwest and Pacific Northwest.
 In 2006, according to the US Census Bureau, almost 4.7 million persons identified as Norwegian Americans, which was larger than the population of ethnic Norwegians in Norway itself.
-In the 2011 Canadian census, 452,705 Canadian citizens identified as having Norwegian ancestry.
+In the 2021 Canadian census, 466,500 Canadian citizens identified as having Norwegian ancestry.